 Step 1: Receiving

 Some fulfillment solutions providers will charge you for the entire shipment as one cost.
-Some may charge you a cost per line (SKU).
+Some may charge you a fixed cost per line (SKU).
 Some even charge per unit (either case, inner pack or each).
 Some charge a combination of these.
-Smaller receipts, more frequent receipts or badly packed receipts can increase your cost to receive per unit, even while the total size does not change.
+Smaller receipts, more frequent receipts or badly packed receipts can increase your fixed cost to receive per unit, even while the total size does not change.

 Step 2: Pick and Pack

 Next, consider the pick and pack activities.
 If you are receiving pallets from your vendors, and shipping the same out to customers, you have limited pick and pack needs.
-On the other hand, if you are packing and shipping e-commerce orders, you have the need to pick and pack each item, many of them a single-line single-unit order.
+On the other hand, if you are packing and shipping e-commerce business orders, you have the need to pick and pack each item, many of them a single-line single-unit order.
 Again, your order fulfillment provider makes this a little confusing.
 You can receive a charge per order, per line, and per unit.
 In addition, you may receive a packaging charge or packing charge, especially if your items are delicate, easily tangled, or not individually packed in their own bag, box or cover.
 The strategy here is to prepare your items from your vendor in the form you want to ship to your customers.
 It is much less expensive to have them prepared there than in the hands of your third-party logistics provider.

 Step 3: Shipping Costs